juliensimon/work-history/README.md

 ---

-*This repository showcases the evolution of technology across programming languages, security systems, infrastructure engineering, and data science, demonstrating a diverse and comprehensive technical career spanning over two decades.*
+*This repository showcases the evolution of technology across programming languages, security systems, infrastructure engineering, data science, and cloud computing, demonstrating a diverse and comprehensive technical career spanning three decades.*